jayeshpardeshi161/Machine-Learning-Project/README.md

 # 💳 Credit Card Fraud Detection using Machine Learning

 This project focuses on detecting fraudulent credit card transactions using machine learning techniques.
 The dataset used is highly imbalanced, and several methods such as undersampling, oversampling (SMOTE), and different classifiers were applied to build a reliable fraud detection system.
+Built an interactive **Streamlit app** for real-time predictions with Python.

 ## 🔍 Problem Statement
 Credit card fraud is a growing problem in the financial world.
 The goal of this project is to accurately classify transactions as fraudulent or legitimate.